mcholismalik/aiva-eng-spec/readme.md

 ### Security Measures

-Our security implementation follows industry best practices while adapting to the unique requirements of a conversational AI system.
-Each security measure is carefully balanced against usability to ensure protection without hindering legitimate use.
+The security implementation follows industry best practices while adapting to conversational AI system requirements.
+Each security measure balances protection against usability to ensure legitimate use is not hindered.

 #### 1. HMAC Authentication